 - Substituting work to create the best possible result

 For example, if an owner decides to upgrade from standard cubicle partitions to glass partitions or when a contractor wants to substitute specified materials with alternatives due to availability issues, the contractor drafts a construction change order to formalize these adjustments.
-Depending on the size of the change, there may be alterations to the contract amount or terms.
+Depending on the size of the change, there may be alterations to the contract terms or amount.

 Types of Construction Change Orders